lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 As Uncle Bob's diagram shows, a Clean System is separated into layers:

 - the User Interface is in the outermost layer of the system
 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
 - the Application Business Rules reside in the layer which surrounds the Entities
 - the Data Store and Network, which provide the entities, are in the outermost layer
-- the Interface Adapters, and in particular the Presenters and Gateways are placed in a layer between the User Interface and Application Business logic layers
+- the Interface Adapters, and in particular, the Presenters and Gateways are placed in a layer between the User Interface and Application Business logic layers

 ### Object Dependencies should point Towards the Centre

 In the Clean Architecture, object dependencies can only be explicit in one direction - towards the centre.
 This is shown in the diagram by the dependency arrow pointing inward.
 A class in a layer closer to the centre is not allowed know the name of a class in a layer closer to the outside.

 All dependencies going in a direction away from the centre must be implemented as a dependency inversion.
 The inversion is implemented as a protocol and the dependent object must to be injected into the layer.
-This is great for testing.
+You will find this is an advantage when writing tests.

 The *Flow of control* diagram, on the right, shows the implementation of a dependency inversion where the Presenter implements the UseCaseOutput, which is produced by the UseCase.
-This implementation makes it so that the UseCase has no idea who where it is sending its output.
+This implementation allows the UseCase to remain naive as to where it is actually sending its output.
 The relationship between the UI and the PresenterOutput is analogous.

 ### Copy Data Values

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
-This means that we can't pass the same data or data structure from one layer to the next: we can only pass copies.
+This means that we cannot pass the same data or data structure from one layer to the next: we can only pass copies.

 In Swift we can pass singular values, `struct`s of values or `enum`s with values as parameters and they will be copied automatically.

 Copying data between layers by passing values, instead of objects prevents implementation changes in one layer accidentally affecting other layers.
-It also prevents errors due to implementation of concurrency.
+It also helps reduce  concurrent access errors.

 ### Honour The Layer Boundaries